-In light of this situation, a joint research project by numerous German research departments and companies was funded by the German Federal Ministry of Education and Research (2.3 mil. €).
-The goal was to develop a user interface prototype that facilitates intuitive interaction of all users, irrespective of their knowledge and capabilities.
-This prototype consisted of a single interface for a heating system with which the user interacted through speech, gestures, virtual keyboard, and visual representation.
+The German Federal Ministry of Education and Research funded (2.3 mil. €) a research project with the goal to develop a user interface prototype that facilitates intuitive interaction–irrespective of the users’ knowledge and capabilities.
+This prototype consisted of an interface for a heating system with which the user interacted through speech, gestures, virtual keyboard, and visual representations.

 As a part of this project, I developed a human-centered design process for designing universal and intuitive interfaces.
 I validated and, subsequently, conducted the process, leading a team of researchers and designers.
 Evaluation studies show that the prototypes are superior to established products, and they can be considered universal and intuitive.

 Many processes for producing designs are neither precise nor scientifically grounded.
 This can be a drawback because they depend on the experience of the people involved.

 For that reason, I developed a human-centered design process grounded in scientific research, that is, semiotics, embodied cognition, visual perception and research through design.

 The process includes all steps of the human-centered design process (ISO 9241-210) as much as comprehensive explanations of methods, procedures, and their outcomes.
 The result is a validated process that can be performed by other designers, researchers, and businesses for designing universal and intuitive products.

 According to Harvard Business School, 95% of new products fail.
 In recent years, three approaches have been established to remedy the situation.

 This first is User Experience (UX), that is, the focus on users and their experience.
 To do so, UX introduces appropriate methods during user studies, design, and evaluation.
 The second is agile development, for example Scrum.
 Agile processes organize the work of product teams, focusing on collaboration, self-organization, flexibility, and small but continuous progress.
 Third, Lean UX is an approach that strives to bring UX and agile together.